ks379294/cse15l-lab-reports/lab3.md

 technical/biomed
 technical/911report
 ```
+Example 2: Using `-type` to get directories in the directory

 Show each example as a code block that shows the command and its output:

 Write a sentence or two about what it’s doing and why it’s useful: